Maria Grazia SchiavoSoprano

 • Rossini: Semiramide (title role) – Lausanne Opera

-• Rossini: La Gazzetta (Lisetta) – Pesaro Rossini Opera Festival
+• Rossini: La Gazzetta (Lisetta) – Pesaro Rossini Festival

 • Donizetti: L’Elisir d’amore (Adina) – Liège, Bari, Angers, Nantes, Rennes

-• Donizetti: La Fille du Regiment (Marie) – Teatro la Fenice
+• Donizetti: La Fille du Regiment (Marie) – La Fenice

 • Verdi: Rigoletto (Gilda) – Teatro Massimo Palermo, Palau de les Arts Valencia